JoeWoodworker

 (Back to top)

-G14: Are there any good books about veneering out there?
+G14: Are there any good books about vacuum pressing available?

 Yes!
-There are two exceptional books on veneering that would make great additions to a woodworking library.
+There are three exceptional books on veneering that would make great additions to a woodworking library.

-The first is called the The Complete Manual of Wood Veneering by William Lincoln.
 It reads more like a high school text book than a "manual" but it is very thorough and well organized.
-It's currently out of print but it does show up on Ebay rather often.
+It's currently out of print but it does show up on eBay rather often.

-The other book I recommend is Veneering: A Foundation Course by Mike Burton.
 This book was out of print and hard to find for quite a while but it was revised and published again in June of 2006.
-The new version includes a section on marquetry which was a great compliment to the other chapters.
+The new version includes a section on marquetry which was a great complement to the other chapters.
 Mike Burton covers various forms of veneer application including vacuum pressing, iron-on veneering, and more traditional methods.
 The book also includes a few well designed veneering projects.
 One thing that I really enjoyed is the author's down to earth writing style.
 He writes as if he was speaking directly to you and his comments are insightful and often downright hilarious.

 (Back to top)